Ukulhas: Healthcare

 Formal health services were first established in Ukulhas at the island’s administrative office on 7 June 1982 by establishing an independent section with a local Family Health worker.
-The family Health worker was a person who only qualified for the provision of limited, basic health services, such as local consultations, counseling, distribution of birth control drugs, dressing a wound, distribution of other symptomatic medicines etc. It was Family Health worker’s duty to visit local residences in a periodic manner to monitor the health standards of Islanders and to maintain records which have to be sent to the Concern central government Authorities.
+The family health worker was a person who only qualified for the provision of limited, basic health services, such as local consultations, counseling, distribution of birth control drugs, dressing a wound, distribution of other symptomatic medicines etc. It was Family Health worker’s duty to visit local residences in a periodic manner to monitor the health standards of Islanders and to maintain records which have to be sent to the Concern central government Authorities.

-After several years of limited health services provided by a local Family Health worker, people of Ukulhas found an independent Health institution in the name of Health Post on 14 August 2004, with more facilities and equipment available than the ‘Family Health Section’.
+After several years of limited health services provided by a local Family Health worker, people of Ukulhas found an independent health institution in the name of Health Post on 14 August 2004, with more facilities and equipment available than the ‘Family Health Section’.
 Health post provided two trained traditional birth attendants with Family Health workers.

-On 1 June 2007, the day started with a new chapter by establishing a Health Center after many years of limited Health services with a professional Medical Officer (Medical Doctor), Staff Nurses and Administrative staffs.
+On 1 June 2007, the day started with a new chapter by establishing a Health Center after many years of limited health services with a professional Medical Officer (Medical Doctor), Staff Nurses and Administrative staffs.
 Health Center is equipped with modern sophisticated equipment including, ECG machine, Nebulization facilities, IV injections etc. The Centre also designed with consultation rooms, admission wards, and other required facilities.

 The Health Centre started its operation with a Pharmacy and an ambulance which operates for urgent and exceptional matters.

 Health Centre is operating with a qualified doctor who is assisted by nurses and is always on standby for urgent matters after his scheduled duty every day.
 The Centre is open for its services for Accidents and emergency care for 24 hours a day.

-Sport and leisure

-Gymnasium and fitness training

-'Body Work' in Ukulhas is the first ever established body building and fitness training institution in North Ari Atoll.
-Sophisticated equipment available such as, bench press machine, chest fly machine, shoulder press machine, let pull down machine, biceps curl machine, leg extension machine etc. The gym is organized and run by the oldest Association in the island known as Glorious Sports Club (GSC).